Skip to main content

 The university’s first-year pilot was very successful, with students and instructors reporting higher engagement and satisfaction than in traditional courses.
 Additionally, it also successfully increased education access for students with conditions such as agoraphobia and PTSD, enabling them to participate where they otherwise might not have been able to.

-At the same time, this pilot raised additional questions and concerns:
+At the same time, this pilot raised additional questions and concerns about the use of virtual reality in education:

 • How can VR headsets be provided to students in a cost-effective manner?